lavenderlens/PYP-AUG24/04-operators-and-expressions/short-circuiting.md

 name = input("Enter your name: ") or "friend"
 print(f"Hello {name}")
 ```
 If nothing is entered at the prompt, the left hand side is falsey.
-So Python evaluates the RHS, whuch gets assigned to the variable.
+So Python evaluates the RHS, which gets assigned to the variable.

 If a name is entered, the LHS is truthy so it gets evaluated and assigned to the variable.